eslint-community/eslint-plugin-eslint-plugin/docs/rules/no-property-in-node.md

 # Disallow using `in` to narrow node types instead of looking at properties (`eslint-plugin/no-property-in-node`)

-💼 This rule is enabled in the ☑️ `recommended-type-checked` [config](https://github.com/eslint-community/eslint-plugin-eslint-plugin#presets).

 💭 This rule requires type information.

 <!-- end auto-generated rule header -->